Focal Pointe Observatory

 Image 3

-In image 3, the eXcalibrator RGB factors were adjusted for removing the galactic extinction.
-The color of the outer arms is obviously too blue and, of course, the foreground stars have the same problem.
+In image 3, the eXcalibrator RGB factors were adjusted, relative to the blue, for removing the galactic extinction.